mikemospan/COMP2511-Tutorial/tute01/solutions/Solutions.md

 - In groups, your tutor is going to give you a design problem to think about and discuss.
 - Come back together, and reflect with your tutor on how you came up with those answers.
 > Any groups is fine for this activity

+> Option 1: Suggest something to design (anything is fine, can just be a noun) and ask each student to come up with an additional requirement/restriction.
+Ask students to discuss potential solutions to the requirements.
+Discuss whether their attempts fulfill all the requirements, the shortcomings of their design, if they have introduced problems or contradictions in their design, etc.

-> Design Problem: UNSW has decided that they want to create their own light rail, which takes students from upper campus to lower campus.
+> Option 2: UNSW has decided that they want to create their own light rail, which takes students from upper campus to lower campus.
 Design a solution for this - how will it work?
 What will need to be changed about the campus layout for it to work?

 ## C. Hello Java and Git Revision
 Your tutor is going to import the `tute01` code into VSCode and will complete the Hello World program.
 Things to note: